Arbaz77khan/Arbaz_Projects/Python/Readme_Python.txt

 																	print("salary is 100k")

 					Always remember : function outside the class is called function. but the function inside the class is called as method.

-					Two types of methods : static method and intance method.

-					Static method : sometimes we need the function which does not use self parameter, we can define a static parameter like this:
-							 A static method is a method that belongs to the class rather than an instance of the class.It can be called on the class itself, without creating an instance of the class.
-											@staticmethod
-											def getsalary():
-												print("salary is 100k")

 			__init__() Constructor : Its a magic method/function a.k.a. dunder method.
 				(dunder method)		It is the special method which is first run as soon as the object is created.
 We don't need to call this method